 Recent reports have shown Dolly Parton's Imagination Library drastically improves early childhood literacy for children enrolled in the program.
 Further studies have shown improved scores during early literacy testing.
 For instance, in 2001 an annual evaluation was conducted in four school districts in Greater Battle Creek, US.
 From May 2008, each month a free book was mailed directly to children enrolled in the program and children continued to receive monthly books until their fifth birthday.
-The goals of the program that was being evaluated were to:
+The goals of the evaluation were to: